AmineDjeghri/awesome-os-setup/README.md

  - When placing an external monitor that runs 144hz, make sure to activate the `144Hz` in display settings

 ### Software
--  Anaconda (for python and jupyter): install it and check add path, make sure to delete every avaible python version on your system
+-  Anaconda (for python and jupyter, you can always install python without anaconda, but i prefer to install python via anaconda in windows even if i use only pip with it): install it and check add path, make sure to delete every avaible python version on your system
 - Sublime Text: install it before installing git bash (to make git bash uses sublime as an editor and not vim) Go to Control Panel > System and Security > System > Advanced system settings and add C:\Program Files\Sublime Text 3 to the PATH environment variable.